cloudmanlabs/techadvisory/README.md

 It contains three parts, one for Accenture employees, one for Vendors and one for Clients.

+# Project sections

+Projects have 5 sections full of questions that need to be filled.
+These are General info, RFP Upload, Sizing Info, Selection Criteria and Invited vendors.

+Questions are structured a bit weirdly.
+For each type of question, there is a model called SomethingQuestion (eg. GeneralInfoQuestion).
+These inherit from Question, which inherits from Model.

+The responses to the question are saved in SomethingQuestionResponse.
+This model has a relationship to the originalQuestion and to the project.
+This is done this way so we can reuse questions in different Projects, without having to create them again.
+I'm not sure if it's the best implementation possible, but it works pretty well.
+The SomethingQuestionResponse gets attached to the project on Created with the ProjectObserver.

+SomethingQuestionResponses are basically pivot models without actually being Pivots.

+This same approach is used for all types of questions, including Vendor and Client profile questions.

+## General info

+These questions are related to the general information of the project, like what Client it belongs to, what Practice, Subpractice, etc.

+## RFP Upload

+This section only has a File uploader and an extra textarea field for information.
+Not really sure what use it has.

+## Sizing Info

+These questions are supposed to be answered by the client.
+They change according to what Practice has been selected in General Info.
+The questions also have a checkbox, to choose which ones should be shown to the client.
+This behavior could be also achieved by removing the question from the project, but they didn't like it this way, so checkboxes it is.

 ## Selection Criteria

 Selection criteria questions are the ones that the vendor is supposed to answer.